Rainerd/whyencryptemail/README.md

 You can search for them in the server log to see what people think of the instructions.

 One goal for the code is to run as little as possible server-side.
-Currenly only GMail and Yahoo import require a serve component.
+Currenly only GMail and Yahoo import require a server component.
 (TODO: Investigate pure JS-OAuth, https://developers.google.com/accounts/docs/OAuth2UserAgent)

 Proper operation requires some URL rewriting to make URLs prettier,